roosterMAP/notes/blackhole.md

 ### The Symmetric Carter Tetrad

 In a separate publication in 1968, Brandon Carter publish another paper describing the construction of a Boyer-Lindquist tetrad from the symmetries we used earlier.
-This tetrad is the first step towards analytical parallel transform.
+This tetrad is the first step towards analytical parallel transport.
 This tetrad is called *symmetric*, not because its a symmetric matrix, but rather it is constructed using the constants of motion that arrise from the symmetries in Kerr we described earlier.

 $$
 e_{(a)}{}^\mu =